-Chinese New Year officially starts today and with it comes a period filled with celebrations, superstitions, family gatherings and a lot of food.
-Eating traditional food is the typical way to celebrate it, but this generates a large amount of food waste in the hospitality sector.
+With Chinese New Year comes a period filled with celebrations, superstitions, family gatherings and a lot of food.
+Eating traditional food is a typical way to celebrate it, but this generates a large amount of food waste in the hospitality sector

 Reducing food waste delivers significant cost savings and contributes to saving the environment.
 It is a win-win for hospitality businesses.
-In Asia, Sofitel Bangkok Sukhumvit was one of the first establishments to implement Winnow in 2015.
+In China, Sofitel Kunming Hotel has been using Winnow since August 2017, and so far, they have managed to cut food waste in having and save more than 133,000 RMB.
 Today, in the region, almost 100 companies are using the Winnow system to reduce food waste.

 Based on our experience over the years, we’ve come up with 5 tips to reduce food waste during Chinese New Year: